9 Things to do in Annecy France in a day

 This is just one of the many boats you’ll see cruising on the lake!

 If you’ve done all the fun things above, it’s time to grab a coffee and some packed lunch and head over to the park.
 There are not many places where you can be at the park but also steps from the lake, overlooking the mountains.
-So if you wonder whether a restaurant or a seat on the freshly cut grass in the park is the option you should go for, I’d vote for a picnic any day.
+So if you wonder whether a restaurant or a seat on the freshly cut grass in the park is the option you should go for, I’d vote for picnic any day.

 I got the best seat by a pretty row of tulips, listened to my music, admired the lake and just relaxed until it was time to head back to Geneva.
 Little moments like that are what transform just another tour into a truly memorable experience!